charmbracelet/bubbletea/README.md

 For this tutorial we're making a to-do list.

-To start we'll define our package and import some libraries.
-Our only external import will be the Bubble Tea, library, which we'll call `tea` for short.
+We'll start by defining our package and import some libraries.
+Our only external import will be the Bubble Tea library, which we'll call `tea` for short.

 ```go
     package main